Who Are We, Anyway? Make Fun.

 Dave Monteagudo manages all operational aspects for Playcrafting in the Northeast.
 He has a passion for creating events and guiding collaborations to deliver dynamic experiences.
 Dave's work has been presented by The Metropolitan Museum of Art in partnership with the Met Media Lab, The Pan American Games, The Museum of the Moving Image and elsewhere.
 He is a Resident Director at The Flea Theater and brings over 5 years experience in production and project management.
 Dave is excited and committed to supporting the professional and aspiring developers of our community.

-Frances Troche, NYC Education Coordinator
+Frances Troche, Stream Coordinator

 Our Advisory Board More Hands on Deck